devee8/soc-lore/characters/simona.md

 ## Upon the Scorched Earth

+During a battle Simona captures [Alexei](./alexei.md).
+They travel for a while until Simona decides to let Alexei go.

 In the Upon the Scorched Earth event Simona demonstrated her battle prowness in a training session against [Gloria](./gloria.md) and Teadon.